divaprotocol/oracles/README.md

 DIVA Protocol has two fallback layers:

 1. **Fallback data provider:** In the event that the assigned data provider fails to submit a value during the submission window, the fallback data provider will step in.
-It is important to confirm with the DIVA Protocol community, in which cases users can expect the fallback data provider to report.
+It is important to confirm with the DIVA Protocol community, under which circumstances users can expect the fallback data provider to step in.
 1. **Defaut:** If the fallback data provider also fails to submit a value, the payout will default to `gradient` for the long position and `1-gradient` for the short position token, minus applicable fees.
-The `gradient` is one of the parameters that determines the shape of the payoff profile and is specified during the creation of the derivative contract.
+The `gradient` is one of the parameters that determines the shape of the payoff profile and is specified at the time of derivative contract creation.

 For more information on DIVA's settlement process, please refer to the official [DIVA Protocol documentation](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#settlement-process).

-## Function overview
+# Relevant functions

 The following overview provides a list of [DIVA Protocol functions](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#function-overview-1) that are most relevant for data providers:
 | Name                       |                                                                             |